rapid7-cookbooks/firefox_package/README.md

-# firefox_poise-cookbook
+# firefox_package

-This cookbook is not working yet.
+This cookbook provides the ```firefox_package``` provider which can be used to install any version of firefox, including named versions such as 'latest-esr' for multiple platforms.

 ## Supported Platforms

-TODO: List your supported platforms.
+- Linux
+- Windows

 ## Attributes